masdeseiscaracteres/ugarit/data_science/business_problems.md

 ## Uplift modelling
 Improving (upping) lift (i.e., the difference in response rate between a *treated* and a *control* group) through predictive modeling.

+## Customer life-time value estimation
+Estimation of the monetary value of a customer relationship, based on the present value of the projected future cash flows from the customer relationship.